iscumd/gps_waypoint_publisher/README.md

 This node requires the use of a magnometer and GPS.

 In practice, this node will wait for an initalpoint to be published.
-When it is, it will then wait for a new GPS and magnometer reading to be recived.
+When it is, it will wait for a pose message, where that pose is ECEF coordinates, and its orientation is a rotation from north.
+This is designed to match the API of the Vectornav driver.
 While this is happening, the robot should not move.
 Once these have been obtained, it will parse the gps points and convert them into local waypoints.
-Finally, it will begin to navigate through these points using nav2's waypoint_follower.
+Finally, it will publish these poses for consumption by a node like waypoint_publisher.

 ## Topics

+### Publishes
+- `/gps/points`: The list of converted waypoints.

 ### Subscribes
-- `/gps`: The source of gps data, used to find the gps point at the initalpose.
-- `/pose`: A pose containing the orientation relative to north.
+- `/pose`: A pose containing the orientation relative to north, and x y z ECEF gps coordinates.
 - `/initalpose`: Standard initalpose.
 Assumed to be origin of map.

 ## Params